Pinaki82/Tulu-C-IDE/GIT+SSH+GPG-and-Code-Signing.md

 ```

-Follow the suit and add your SSH public key to your BitBucket and GitLab profiles.
+Follow the suit and add your SSH public key to your BitBucket, GitLab, and NotABug.org profiles.

 Test your connection.